 A single finger-print and a mother’s memory of how two short sentences were spoken by a strange voice more than three years before were not much upon which to build a murder case in 1930.

-Earl’s dad (Melvin) and his mother (Violette) moved to Los Angeles first.
-After starting the successful Lonesome Club (Click here for information on the club) they asked their son Earl and his family to join them.
-Unfortunately, soon after Erl and his family arrived He was murdered trying to protect his mother.
+Erl’s dad (Melvin) and his mother (Violette) moved to Los Angeles first.
+After starting the successful Lonesome Club (Click here for information on the club) they asked their son Erl and his family to join them.
+Unfortunately, soon after Erl and his family arrived, He was murdered trying to protect his mother.

 The murder case received a lot of news coverage because of the way the murder was caught.
 It was one of the first cases where a single fingerprint was used to identify the murderer.
 Over the following decade a number of magazines covered the story.

-I have been able to find many of the articles thanks to my Aunt Barbara (a new born when her Dad was murdered) who had never opened copies of two of the magazines.
-I had original copies of four magazine articles that were in my Mom’s things, they were falling apart but I was able to scan them in also.
+I have been able to find many articles thanks to my Aunt Barbara (a new born when her Dad was murdered) who had never opened copies of two of the magazines.
+I had original copies of four magazine articles that were in my Mom’s things.
+They were falling apart but I was able to scan them.
 Fortunately, two to them were one’s my Aunt Barbara had so I was able to get clean copies.

 What follows in these articles is the fascinating but sad story of the murder and trial.

 - True Detective Mysteries July 1932.

 - Finger Print and Identification Magazine, Vol. 12, No. 6, December 1930, pages 16-17